kjh311/consumerTrack2/notes.md

 -Accurate representation of mockup

 -Heavy use of ID selectors
-	changed all selectors to class
+	Changed all selectors to use class

 -Loaded CSS out of order so he had to use !important entirely too much
 	CSS in order using nested @include media-breakpoint-up(), instead of using media queries at the end.
+Don't use !important anymore.

 -Barely used Bootstrap
-	tried to utilize Bootstrap Utility Classes as much as possible.
+	Tried to utilize Bootstrap Utility Classes as much as possible.

 *BONUS, all working: